15 Feb Understanding Corner Kitchen Cabinet Layout Options

 At Knotty Alder Cabinets, we’re here to help.
 In general, you’ll have three broad choices for corner cabinet style.
 Here are some basics on each of the three.

-Generally, in the 36-inch size, the Lazy Susan style is pretty simple and requires the same amount of space on each wall.
-This might not be the most practical option for a very small kitchen, as these cabinets are generally a bit larger.
+Generally, in the 36-inch size, but some cabinet lines do offer a 33” option as we do at Knotty Alder Cabinets.
+The Lazy Susan style is pretty simple and requires the same amount of space on each wall.
+This might not be the most practical option for a very small kitchen, as these cabinets are generally a bit larger, but ultimately the most functional use of the space.

 Blind Base Cabinet